 There is a significant risk of being mugged in the big cities and in some cases where the victim is marched to an ATM machine.
 The current poor economic situation is leading to an increase in crime.
 Since 2015, there have been many cases of mass robberies of people on the beaches of Copocabana and Ipanema beaches in Rio.
 Many attacks are initiated by false taxi drivers so only registered taxis should be used and it is often safer to book a taxi via a hotel, hostel, restaurant etc. where a known supplier will be used.
 Travellers must comply to all demands from criminal assailants.Brazil is expensive compared to other countries in the region, although the Real is now falling in value.
 The Brazilian economy is in significant decline and politically, the country is very unstable following the impeachment of former President Dilma Rousseff in 2016.
 Presidential elections were held in October 2018 and the far right candidate and former army officer Jair Bolsonaro was elected.
 The country will continue to be politically divided and demonstrations will continue.
 There has been a significant increase in crime in Rio in 2018 and the Army has been deployed in many parts of the city in an attempt to quell violence.
 An outbreak of looting and street demonstrations in the northern city of Fortelza in early Jan 2019 prompted the Army to be deployed there as well.
 The new president will take a tough line on crime.

-The general economic situation in Argentina is also poor but has begun to improve with the new President Macri.
-However, as cuts in government spending have begun so have anti Government demonstration, inflation is running at over 30% and more help is being sought from the IMF.
+The general economic situation in Argentina is also poor but has begun to improve in some areas under President Macri.
+However, as cuts in government spending have begun so have anti government demonstrations, inflation is running at over 30% and more help is being sought from the IMF.
 Relations with the UK over the Falkland Islands (known as Malvinas Island in Argentina) have improved, but British visitors should have some knowledge of the conflict of 1982, especially the sinking of the Argentinian cruiser The General Belgrano by HMS Conquerer.
-In late November 2017, protests against President Macri's economic reforms have started, with a focus against planned pension reforms.

 In recent months, Peru, Bolivia and Ecuador have experienced some civil unrest, generally related to worsening economic situation.
 In Paraguay, generally a peaceful country, emerging from 35 years of dictatorship, rioters burnt the Congress building on 31 March 2017, in protest to the President attempting to change the constitution.